Septias/bachelor-thesis/overview.typ

   $
 ]

 Both let-statements and records allow _inherit statements_ to be placed between ordinary field declarations.
 Inherit statements take a known label for a value and _reintroduce_ the label as "label = value;" to the record or let expression.
-This feature is only syntactic sugar to make it easier to build records.
+This feature is only syntactic sugar to build records and let-expressions easier.

-Let statements can take a root path `(p)` which is prefixed to all following lookups.
+Let statements can take a root path $p$ which is prefixed to all following lookups.
 This way, a deep record can be referenced from which all values are taken.
-For example, the statement `inherit (world.objects.players) robert anders;` will add `robert = world.objects.players.robert; anders = world.objects.players.anders;` to the surrounding record or let expression.
+For example, the statement `inherit (world.objects.players) robert anders;` will add `robert = world.objects.players.robert; anders = world.objects.players.anders;` to the surrounding record or let-expression.

 #colored_box(title: "Syntax: Pattern", color: blue)[
   $